MGriot/VisualAnalyzer/docs/WORKFLOW.md

 After creating the project, add your files to the generated directories:

-1.  **Reference Color Checker**: Place your ideal, canonical color checker image inside the `dataset/colorchecker/` directory.
-2.  **Sample Color Checker**: For color correction, place an image of your color checker taken under the sample lighting conditions in a relevant folder, like `samples/test/colorchecker/`.
+1.  **Reference Files**: Place your ideal `reference_color_checker.png`, the `project_color_checker.png` (shot in your project's lighting), the `object_reference.png`, and any drawing layer images into the `dataset/` sub-folders as named in the default config.
-3.  **Training Images**: Place the images that will be used to calculate the target color range in the `dataset/training/` directory.
+2.  **Training Images**: Place the images that will be used to calculate the target color range in the `dataset/training_images/` directory.
-4.  **ArUco Reference (Optional)**: The script generates a default ArUco sheet.
-If you have a custom one, place it in `dataset/aruco/`.
-5.  **Object Reference (Optional)**: For object alignment, place your template/reference image of the object in the `dataset/object/` directory.
-6.  **Technical Drawing(s) (Optional)**: For background removal, place your drawing file(s) (e.g., a PNG with transparency) in the `dataset/drawing/` directory.
-7.  **Analysis Images**: Place the images you want to analyze into a subfolder within the `samples/` directory (e.g., `samples/test/sample/`).
+3.  **Analysis Images**: Place the images you want to analyze into the `samples/` directory.
+The README.md inside explains its purpose.

 ### Step 3: Update Project Configuration